uoftweb/constitution/README.md

 - Prepare an annual budget for the group as well as budgets for specific events
 - Keep track of the blank bank checks and receipts

-### Marketing Director

-The Marketing Director shall:

-- Manage the development of graphics and marketing material for the club
-- Ensure brand consistency is followed all in club activities
-- Collaborate with Exective Secretary to update social media platforms and establish a strong social media presence
-- Plan out timeline and set deadlines to grow Web Development Club’s community

 ### Technology Director